20 Things To Do in San Francisco With Kids 2018

 San Francisco Dungeon

 The San Francisco Dungeon is certainly not for younger children or the faint hearted.
-With boat trip and a drop ride and the gore, it is not recommended for children younger than 10.
+With a boat trip and a drop ride and the gore, it is not recommended for children younger than 10.
 The Dungeon says “think of the dungeon as PG13” The journey lasts about 60 minutes and takes you through San Francisco’s dark and sinful past.
-There is nowhere to store a stroller, and all belonging must be taken with you- including up the two flights of stairs.
+There is nowhere to store a stroller, and all belongings must be taken with you – including up the two flights of stairs.

 Big Bus Tour

 The San Francisco Big Bus Tour is a hop on, hop off flexible way of seeing the city. the journey explores the Golden Gate bridge to Fisherman’s Wharf, Haight Asbury to Chinatown.